jayp97/mlp-cw4/README.md

 This script prepares the HAM10000 dataset for fine-tuning Stable Diffusion:

 - It reads the `HAM10000_metadata.csv` to get labels for each image
-- It organizes the processed images (512x512) from your `processed_sd/images` folder
+- It organises the processed images (512x512) from your `processed_sd/images` folder
 - It creates text prompts for each image (e.g., "dermatofibroma skin lesion")
 - It can prepare data for all lesion types or focus on a specific class